NERDSITU/researchproject-template/TEMPLATE.md

 # About this template
 The purpose of this [template](https://github.com/NERDSITU/research-template) is to be a foundation for creating a new research project, specifically for data/network science research in the [NERDS research group](https://nerds.itu.dk/) - but feel free to use it in any way.
-The template comes with a basic tree folder and a workflow adapted for programming using Python.
+The template comes with a basic folder structure and a workflow adapted for programming using Python.
 This should work for most cases, but if you need a richer template, consider using [Cookiecutter](https://github.com/drivendata/cookiecutter-data-science).

 Read this file to know what to do after cloning the template.

 ## Choose a License

 Put a license inside your repository before doing anything else.
-There are many licenses, but for research we recommend one of the following three:
+There are [many licenses](https://choosealicense.com), but for research we recommend one of the following three:

 - If you are writing code, [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) is best to encourage open science as it forces public availability and thus reproducibility.
 - If you want a license that permits development of a closed version of the code (usually relevant for a business), use the [MIT License](https://choosealicense.com/licenses/mit/).